 Andrew Milwain is a Human Resources Professional with over 15 years of experience.
 His career spans a diverse range of sectors including retail, supply chain, aviation, mining and construction.

-The programs mix of human resource management and industrial relations drew Andrew in and was also highly recommended by his colleagues.
+The program's mix of human resource management and industrial relations drew Andrew in.
+It was also highly recommended by his colleagues.

 "As a HR practitioner, every day presents new challenges," Andrew says.
 "Whether that is assisting business partners to drive organisational culture change, leading negotiations with the unions, or championing a diversity project, it’s all exciting!"